fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

 <details>
 <summary><h3>FindMobile(serial)</h3></summary>

  Get a mobile from its serial.
+ Sets API.Found to the serial of the mobile.
  Example:
  ```py
  mob = API.FindMobile(0x12345678)